AhmedSameh1000/EcommerceProject/README.md

 TypeScript Version 5.1.6
 just clone or download project and open package manger console then write update-database
-(you need to update connection string to your serve )
+(you need to update connection string to your server )

 ##Admin Data
 Email =>> Admin@gmail.com